Bearded Collie

 Are they easy to train?

-They are intelligent but can be independent, so they require a patient, consistent, and positive training approach.
+They are intelligent but can be independent, requiring consistent and positive reinforcement training.

 View Official FCI Standard